This website uses cookies to ensure you get the best experience on our website. Learn more

 To the front of each suite, shuttered bifold doors open to reveal spectacular views and a spacious deck, complete with sunloungers, a coffee table and chairs.
 If the fancy takes you, the housekeeping team can pull back the mosquito net, open the bifold doors and roll your bed out onto the desk so you can enjoy sleeping under Namibia's spectacular night sky.
 The deck is also the perfect place to enjoy a spot of yoga using the equipment provided to help ease sore muscles from bouncing around in a safari vehicle.

 To the side of the bedroom is a semi-open bathroom, which features his and hers basins, a flush toilet and rain-effect shower.
-When we stayed in May 2022 the shower and toilet in our suite enjoyed particularly spectacular views.
+When we stayed in April 2024, we thought that the shower and toilet in our suite enjoyed particularly spectacular views.

 Down some steps from the main building is a well-stocked air-conditioned wine cellar.
 Many guests will pass this by, which we think is a shame.
 Even if you don't end up choosing a bottle from the impressive collection, it is a great place to cool off for a few minutes on a hot day, or perhaps for a romantic private meal to celebrate a special occasion.

 To one side of the main building is the boma.
 Surrounded by a natural stone wall, this open-air dining area hosts braai (BBQ) nights and pizza evenings when the weather permits.
-Choosing our own toppings and watching the chef cook our pizzas to order in the wood-fired oven was a very pleasant way to pass the evening when we stayed.
+Choose your own toppings and watch the chef cook your pizzas to order in the wood-fired oven is a very pleasant way to pass the evening.

 Throughout the camp innovative construction and sustainable design are evident.
 The flying wooden arches that support the suites and main area are a unique, eye-catching design, the camp is powered entirely by solar, and grey water from the rooms is treated on-site and reclaimed to water the kitchen garden.

-Other activities include guided nature walks, trips to see the rock art at Twyfelfontein, solar e-bike rides and visits to the Damara Living Museum to gain insight into the Damara people’s traditional way of life.
-One additional activity that we particularly enjoyed during our stay was an impromptu wine and cheese tasting with one of the bar staff who was undertaking sommelier training with support from the camp.
+Other activities include guided nature walks, trips to see the rock art at Twyfelfontein, solar e-bike rides and visits to the Damara Living Museum to gain insight into the Damara people's traditional way of life.
+One additional activity that we particularly enjoyed on a previous stay was an impromptu wine and cheese tasting with one of the bar staff who was undertaking sommelier training with support from the camp.

 The experienced team behind Onduli Ridge own and manage several other camps in Namibia including Camp Sossus and Camp Doros, as well as running excellent privately guided safaris.